ChrisMaherLab/SV-Hotspot/README.md

 ```
 * Note, the -v flags map your local filesystem locations to a “location” within the Docker image.
 Therefore, you need to change ```/local/folder```to your local folder on your machine.
 This folder must contain the "<b>test_data</b>" folder.
 The final output will be sent to this folder as well.

-* ```/data``` is a folder on the image container used to receive the input data mapped by -v flag.
-This folder is used as a working diectory in the pipeline ...
+* ```/data``` is a folder on the image container used to receive the input data that was mapped by -v flag.
+The SV-HotSpot pipeline is configured with this folder and it has to be provided the same way in the above command.

 ### Plot Peaks (Hotspot sites)
 In some cases when the number of detected peaks is high, it is impractical to plot all peaks using the command above since this process takes a long time.
 Thus, we set SV-HotSpot to plot only top peaks (default is 10).
 Set ```--plot-top-peaks=#``` if you want to increase/decrease the number of peaks you want to plot.
 For this reason, we provided another script to plot peaks.
 You only need to provide peak name(s) taken from "annotated_peaks_summary.tsv" file, SVs file, results directory, expression and copy number data as well as the remaining parameters shown above.
 Peak names must be separated by comma and no space between them.